 What is the Null Hypothesis?

 The null hypothesis states that there is no relationship between two population parameters, i.e., an independent variable and a dependent variable.
 If the hypothesis shows a relationship between the two parameters, the outcome could be due to an experimental or sampling error.
-However, if the null hypothesis returns false, it means that there is a relationship in the measured phenomenon.
+However, if the null hypothesis returns false, there is a relationship in the measured phenomenon.

 The null hypothesis is useful because it can be tested to conclude whether or not there is a relationship between two measured phenomena.
 It can inform the user whether the results obtained are due to chance or manipulating a phenomenon.
 Testing a hypothesis sets the stage for rejecting or accepting a hypothesis within a certain confidence level.

 Two main approaches to statistical inference in a null hypothesis can be used– significance testing by Ronald Fisher and hypothesis testing by Jerzy Neyman and Egon Pearson.
 Fisher’s significance testing approach states that a null hypothesis is rejected if the measured data is significantly unlikely to have occurred (the null hypothesis is false).
 Therefore, the null hypothesis is rejected and replaced with an alternative hypothesis.

 If the observed outcome is consistent with the position held by the null hypothesis, the hypothesis is accepted.
 On the other hand, the hypothesis testing by Neyman and Pearson is compared to an alternative hypothesis to make a conclusion about the observed data.
 The two hypotheses are differentiated based on observed data.